christiangantuangco/christiangantuangco/README.md

 ### About me! 🤓
 A developer with a year of experience, building applications primarily out of curiosity and personal interest.
-Someone who gets the job done, not to the extreme, but just enough, although being an overthinker can sometimes be a double-edged sword.
+Someone who gets the job done, not to the extreme, but just enough.

 ```
 {